 The 'broken-wing' distraction display, where the bird flutters ahead of a predator to entice it away from the nest, is a familiar behaviour that adults adopt as a last resort.
 But there are other, more discrete behaviours that can be employed to hide the nest and avoid the close approach of predators.
 The Double-banded Courser arguably rates as one of the champions at predator avoidance.
 Because it 'nests' in such open and exposed situations, one might expect it to be very visible to predators.
 In fact, the opposite holds true - the predators are more visible to the incubating bird, which runs off the 'nest' well before the predator gets anywhere near.
 I use the term 'nest' because this bird does not have a nest as such, but simply lays its single egg on bare ground.
-In an apparent paradox, the complete absence of a bird at the nest lowers predation risk considerably, for predators are left with very few cues to find the superbly camoumethods of camouflage were thwarted by the industrious flaged egg and only 20 per cent of courser eggs are found birds: as fast as I packed pebbles around Black-eared and eaten.
-The incubating bird is assisted in this strategy by Finchlark nests in sandy habitat, the birds packed new its partner, which loiters nearby, acting as a sentinel to warn webs on top of the pebbles!
-Buckspoor spiders spin a small the sitting bird of approaching danger.
-This behaviour of disc of sticky web on the soil surface above the entrance to 'abandoning' the eggs can be far more effective than sitting their underground tunnel-home.
-This web becomes tight in the hope of evading detection.
-The Namaqua encrusted with the surrounding sand particles.
-Because the Sandgrouse (see Africa - Birds & Birding 1(6):26-32), which birds collect webs close to their nest sites, the web and nesting substrates usually match, one of the prerequisites nests in very similar situations to the Double-banded Courser, adopts the latter strategy and loses over 90 per cent for effective camouflage. of its nests.
+In an apparent paradox, the complete absence of a bird at the nest lowers predation risk considerably, for predators are left with very few cues to find the superbly camou-flaged egg and only 20 per cent of courser eggs are found and eaten.
+The incubating bird is assisted in this strategy by its partner, which loiters nearby, acting as a sentinel to warn the sitting bird of approaching danger.
+This behaviour of 'abandoning' the eggs can be far more effective than sitting tight in the hope of evading detection.
+The Namaqua Sandgrouse (see Africa - Birds & Birding 1(6):26-32), which nests in very similar situations to the Double-banded Courser, adopts the latter strategy and loses over 90 per cent of its nests.
 Predators either scent the bird or flush it off the nest accidentally when they trot past too close, and use this as a cue to find the eggs.